• HOME

 77 Edgewater

-based on the street numbering system, madison street is the north | south dividing line and state street is the east | west dividing line. the south side (the largest side of town) is defined as the community areas that are south of the main branch of the chicago river. the north side (most densely populated side of town) consists of areas that are north of the main branch of the chicago river. the west side (the smallest side of town) maintains community areas west of the chicago river. the city does not recognize an east side (not to be confused with the east side community area) due to lake michigan, which dominates the city’s most eastern boundary. while there is no east side listed, some chicagoans (including both of us) and real estate companies recognize an east side of town and a distinctive culture connected to it.
+based on the street numbering system, madison street is the north | south dividing line and state street is the east | west dividing line. the south side (the largest side of town) is defined as the community areas that are south of the main branch of the chicago river. the north side (most densely populated side of town) consists of areas that are north of the main branch of the chicago river. the west side (the smallest side of town) maintains community areas west of the chicago river. the city does not recognize an east side (not to be confused with the east side community area) due to lake michigan, which dominates the city’s most eastern boundary. while there is no east side listed on the corresponding map, some chicagoans (including both of us) and real estate companies recognize an east side and a distinct culture connected to it.

 photo credit: wikipedia